dhellmann/pymotw-3/source/venv/index.rst

 .. {{{end}}}

-The install the versions of the tools to test.
+Then install the versions of the tools to test.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, '/tmp/sphinx1/bin/pip install Sphinx==1.3.6',